Zenith Chronomaster El Primero 38mm Review

 - Tri-toned sub-registers over a silver sun-ray dial

-- Three colored overlapping sub-dials are layered slightly different than the original one where the middle sub-register is on the top layer on the newer models whereas the older models had the 6 o'clock position sib-dial was layered under the other two sub-dials.
+- Three colored overlapping sub-dials are layered slightly differently than the original one where the middle sub-register is on the top layer on the newer models whereas the older models had the 6 o'clock position sib-dial was layered under the other two sub-dials.

 - Double-deployant / triple-folding clasp on both the leather strap and steel bracelet versions.